stephypy/Flixster/README.md

 ### Notes
 Date: 09/25/2020 <br />
 Instead of just having one main activity, I decided to implement fragments in the app to have three tabs that would represent the homepage, explore page, and the watchlist page.
-The homepage includes the requirements for the assignment, but it was challenging to translate the code for an activity to a fragments.
+The homepage includes the requirements for the assignment, but it was challenging to translate the code for an activity to a fragment.
 Namely, in main activity the method onCreate is used while in a fragment the method OnCreateView is used.
-It took several hours to debug, but I felt satified after being able to implement an app with three tabs.
+It took several hours to debug, but I felt satisfied after being able to implement an app with three tabs.
 I still have future ideas for this app; namely adding functionality to the extra tabs of explore and watchlist since currently they serve as a placeholder for a future update.

 ### Open-source libraries used